Who are the most dominant female footballers of 2019? Keep scrolling to find out and check back to see the updates.

 The FIFA Women’s World Cup has already smashed attendance and viewership records and propelled women’s football into the limelight.
 With most women’s professional football leagues and clubs in their early stages of development, the profile from the 2019 World Cup gave a huge chance to the rights holders to shape the future of the sport.

-Here is a list of the best female footballers of 2019 but it should be mentioned that it only considers the players’ recent performances, and therefore credits a consistent ability to continually dominate regardless of which league the player is in.
+but it should be mentioned that it only considers the players’ recent performances, and therefore credits a consistent ability to continually dominate regardless of which league the player is in.

-Megan Rapinoe the top women's soccer player of 2019 was awarded the Ballon d'Or after leading the U.S. Women's National Soccer team to back-to-back World Cup victories in July.
+Megan Rapinoe the top women's soccer player of all time was awarded the Ballon d'Or after leading the U.S. Women's National Soccer team to back-to-back World Cup victories in July.
 She scored six goals in the championship, gaining her the Golden Boot as the top scorer and the Golden Ball as the top player of the year.

 Rapinoe plays for and captains Reign FC in the National Women's Soccer League as a midfielder and winger.